 We’re incredibly excited to forge ahead with all these improvements, and will keep you all posted as the year unfolds.

-Since July 2015, we have performed over 1.000.000 AI-based screenings for DR, AMD and Glaucoma together with our customers in ophthalmology and optometry all over Europe.
+Since July 2015, we have performed over 1.000.000 AI-based screenings for signs of DR, AMD and Glaucoma together with our customers in ophthalmology and optometry all over Europe.
 We have referred over 7300 people with undetected eye diseases, including roughly 3.000 cases of Age-related Macula Degeneration, 1000 cases of Diabetic Retinopathy and 1300 cases of Glaucoma.
 5500 people had severe eye conditions which lead to blindness if they go untreated, while 500 people had life-threatening and/or acute conditions which needed immediate diagnosis and treatment.
 While these are startling numbers, we are excited to be a part of the eye screening community and will continue our efforts in saving vision.